Last Updated on August 30, 2022

 Problem is, it is not much you can do about it.
 Or is it?
 By writing this blog I’ve been contacted by several people.
-Yesterday one sent me his own data on SPY which he has downloaded from Interactive Brokers himself.
-I’ll do some testing on this dataset to see the differences between that and EOD data from Yahoo!Finance.
+Yesterday one sent me his own data on SPY which he has downloaded from Interactive Brokers (IB) himself.
+I’ll do some testing on this dataset to see the differences between that and EOD data from Yahoo!finance.
 No doubt the dataset downloaded from IB is better than what you get from many providers.

-First, I’ll show you two errors in SPY which I still can remember (In Yahoo!Finance):
+First, I’ll show you two errors in SPY which I still can remember (in Yahoo!Finance):

 Here is the second example:

-This one is from 9th of April 2012.
+This one is from the 9th of April 2012.
 It shows the gap is filled, but it’s fake.
 The high of the day was 75 cents higher than the open, not close to 2 dollars as shown in the chart!
 Fading the gap this turns out to be a fake huge winner.

-Below is a comparison of the quotes comparing the manually downloaded quotes from IB and the EOD quotes from Yahoo!Finance.
+Below is a comparison of the quotes comparing the manually downloaded quotes from IB and the EOD quotes from Yahoo!finance.
 It shows the percentage difference between the OPEN to HIGH and OPEN to LOW (the OPEN to HIGH from IB is deducted the OPEN to HIGH from Yahoo!finance).

 Yesterday I wrote about opening gaps in SPY.
-And yes, the results ar a lot worse.
-This morning I tested on all three options: EOD from Yahoo/Finance, intraday data collected from IB and intraday data from IQFeed.net.
-Alle three yields significant different numbers!
-When using EOD data from IQFeed,net I basically get the same result as in Yahoo!Finance.
+And yes, the results are a lot worse.
+This morning I tested on all three options: EOD from Yahoo/Finance, intraday data collected from IB, and intraday data from IQFeed.net.
+Alle three yields significantly different numbers!
+When using EOD data from IQFeed I basically get the same result as in Yahoo!finance.

-If you’re using HIGH and LOW on EOD, you must be careful.
-Always test the strategies by papertrading: Just on the quotes you actually see, or trade as small as you can for a period.
+If you’re using the HIGH and LOW on EOD, you must be careful.
+Always test the strategies by paper trading: Just on the quotes you actually see, or trade as small as you can for a period.